royri5/CIS457/Assignments/Client_Server/README.md

 Richard Roy + some provided code

+**Description:**

-**Desc:**       Separate client and server programs that interact and transport data between each other.
+Separate client and server programs that interact and transport data between each other.
 In order to meet assignment specifications, the client sends a password to the server that meets some arbitrary specifications.

 **Running Instructions:**